What is histoplasmosis?

 "Dogs may require several months (at least six months in most cases) of therapy to successfully treat this disease."

 Dogs may require several months (at least six months in most cases) of therapy to successfully treat this disease.
 To minimize the chance of toxic side effects and to monitor your dog's response to treatment, it will be necessary to repeat the blood tests and X-rays at regular intervals.

 What is the prognosis for my dog?

 There is no way to determine the prognosis before starting treatment, although the results of X-rays and blood tests help determine the extent of disease.
 A dog in poor condition or with advanced disease is less likely to survive.
 Dogs with disease limited to the lungs tend to respond better to treatment than those with disease of the intestinal tract or other body systems.
 If the fungus has invaded the eyes or nervous system, it is much harder to eliminate the infection because of the natural defensive barriers in these tissues.

 In all cases, treatment is prolonged.
 Patients that are in poor condition usually need to be hospitalized for intensive treatment until they stabilize, and it may be necessary to use a combination of medications to successfully get the infection under control.

 Since each case is different, your veterinarian will advise you on your dog's individual prognosis based on the clinical signs and the results of diagnostic testing.

 Am I at risk of infection from my dog?

-If anyone in your family falls into one of the following categories, it is recommended that you consult with your physician:
+If anyone in your family falls into one of the following categories, consult your physician: